frisco3rd/feed-reader-testing/README.md

 # How to run

--- Open index.html to view Jasmine test.
+--Open index.html to view Jasmine test.